Research Groups

 Ferroelectric and Pb-free piezoelectric materials, electrocaloric effect and electrocaloric cooling, multiferroic materials, structure-property relationship in functional materials, powder x-ray diffraction, synthesis of ceramic materials, structural and magnetic properties of intermetallic alloys.

-EPR Spectroscopy Research Group
+Nanomaterials Research Group

 Principle Investigator: Yaşar Akdoğan